schen1111/devwks-2100/devwks-2100.md

 #### Task 6: Understand Attach Devices to CDG
 1. Once devices are onboarded to Crosswork, they must be attached to CDG before becoming operational
 2. Crosswork can have multiple CDGs for redundancy and scalability reasons.
 In this lab, there will be only one CDG.
-If there are mutiple CDGs, devices can be attached to different CDG
+If there are multiple CDGs, devices can be attached to different CDG
 3. You can define which device is attached to which CDG by changing the vdguuid for each device under ```ansible_project/global_variable.yml``` ([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/global_variable.yml))
 4. Inspect the Ansible tasks: ```ansible_project/roles/attach_device_to_cdg/tasks/main.yml```([content link](https://github.com/schen1111/devwks-2100/blob/main/ansible_project/roles/attach_device_to_cdg/tasks/main.yml))
 	* Task```invoke nodes query API to obtain device UUID for devices that are onboarded to CW``` will make an API call to obtain devices info which includes the UUID for each device.
-	* Task```create a new dictionary with Deivce IP and Device vdguuid``` will create a new dictionary variable which device IP as the key and the vdguuid as the value.
+	* Task```create a new dictionary with Device IP and Device vdguuid``` will create a new dictionary variable which device IP as the key and the vdguuid as the value.
 The next task will leverage this variable to look up which device should be attach to which CDG.
-	* Task ```create a list of dictionaries for the Jinja2 template``` will create a list of dictionaries with hostname, deivce ip and device uuid and planned vdguuid for devices that aren't attached to a CDG
+	* Task ```create a list of dictionaries for the Jinja2 template``` will create a list of dictionaries with hostname, device ip and device uuid and planned vdguuid for devices that aren't attached to a CDG
 5. Task```create API payloads for attach CDG to devices```will generate attach device to CDG API payload from the variable ```device_uuid_cdguuid_list``` using the Jinja2 template

 	```yaml